FranciszekMierzejewski/Microsoft-Edge-URL-Extractor/README.md

-About To be used when Microsoft Edge unexpectedly closes tabs, use "Win + R, %localappdata%\Microsoft\Edge\User Data\Default\Session" to view session data and in the "Default" folder find the History SQLite database.
+To be used when Microsoft Edge unexpectedly closes tabs, use "Win + R, %localappdata%\Microsoft\Edge\User Data\Default\Session" to view session data and in the "Default" folder find the History SQLite database.
 Copy file paths to use program to extract URLs